meteor-useraccounts/meteor/packages/identity/API.md

   * `methodName` - the name of the method that was called on the initiating client (either `create`, or `authenticate`).

-  * `clientState` - the `options.clientState` passed to the method that initiated the attempt.
-This can be used to migrate the user's state to the (potentially) different client.

   * `identity` - the identity that was created or authenticated.